 Program Delivery Content/Purpose Year(s) Completed

-CCC Online Title Online Training Online Training available at: Ongoing
+CCC Online Title Online Training Online Training available at: Online Ongoing

-IX Orientation www.cccneb.edu/OnlineNSO/
+IX Orientation New Student Orientation

 Participants learn the following:

 Overview of Student Rights and

 Responsibilities Under Title IX How to

 report and procedures.
 Understand

 definitions of Title IX violations

 Resident Training of Focused on Definitions of Title IX Annually

 Assistant Title Resident Assistants violations, How to report an incident,

 IX Training Upstander intervention techniques and

 empowering RA's to positively affect

 the culture in the halls.

 Haven: Training of all CCC has partnered with EverFi, whose 2016, 2017

 Understanding employees and mission is to help students and

 Sexual Assault offered to all employees to address critical life skills

 students such as alcohol abuse prevention,

 sexual assault prevention and financial

 literacy, in high schools and higher

 education institutions across the

 country.
 CCC expects students and

 mandates employees to complete

 Haven: Understanding Sexual Assault.

 Maxient Workshop Care Team Members were instructed 2016

 Training on the use of the Maxient system for

 Title IX and WAWA reports.

-Demystifying Workshop Faculty were provided with details on 2017

-Title IX what is covered by Title IX, definitions,

-how to make a report, what happens

-after a report is made and possible

-remedies

-Dr. Maura J Workshop Faculty presentation on creating more 2017

-Cullen: Taking inclusive communities and discovering

-the Adversity more effective and compassionate

-out of Diversity ways to connect with colleagues,

-neighbors and the community.
+Demystifying Title IX Workshop Faculty were provided with details on what is covered by Title IX, definitions, how to make a report, what happens after a report is made and possible remedies 2017 Dr. Maura J Cullen: Taking the Adversity out of Diversity Workshop Faculty presentation on creating more inclusive communities and discovering more effective and compassionate ways to connect with colleagues, neighbors and the community.
+2017 Title IX and Campus SaVE Act Training of all employees CCC has partnered with SafeColleges, whose mission is to help students and employees to address critical life skills such as sexual assault prevention in higher education institutions across the country.
+CCC mandates employees to complete training.
+2018